Witiko/doctoral-thesis/main.md

 increasingly more available together with the computational resources to process them.
-Therefore, in addition to and instead of using keywords and other document metadata, information retrieval systems would process document fulltexts into lists of *tokens* that corresponded to (often *lemmatized* or *stemmed*) words and multi-word expressions. [@manning2008introduction, Chapter 2] In the hard vector space model, documents were indexed as weighted sets of their tokens and users would search by specifying queries in free text, which the system would also process into weighted sets of tokens:
-[@manning2008introduction, Chapter 3]%
+Therefore, in addition to and instead of using keywords and other document metadata, information retrieval systems would process document fulltexts into lists of *tokens* (further known as *tokenization*) that corresponded to (often *lemmatized* or *stemmed*) words and multi-word expressions. [@manning2008introduction, Chapter 2] In the hard vector space model, documents were indexed as weighted sets of their tokens and users would search by specifying queries in free text, which the system would also process into weighted sets of tokens: [@manning2008introduction, Chapter 3]%
 %
 \begin{equation}
 `Using computers for information retrieval and artificial intelligence`